 Why lists can still be a saving grace for us despite all these issues?
 It’s all about working memory!
 Lists are a way to free up our limited working memory slots, that are sorely needed for us to EXECUTE tasks, rather than for KEEPING TRACK of what we need to do in the future or need to remember about the past.
 Jessica Mc Cabe explains…

 On the other end of this “failure to leverage lists” is a vision of what can happen when we manage to deploy list-making in our favor.
 Adam Savage (of Mythbuster fame) writes extensively on the power of lists in his book “Every Tool is a Hammer” .
-He is a master at making his lists work FOR him.
-He uses them to tackle everything from simple, one-man projects to complex group collaborations.
+He is a master at making his lists work FOR him, using them to tackle everything from simple, one-man projects to complex group collaborations.
 He is dedicated to a growth mindset approach and scientific discovery.
-He has been tweaking his lists over the years to give him an overview of the situation.
+Over the years he has been tweaking his lists to give him an overview of the situation.
 They will always represent: what needs to be done, positive feedback on what is getting done, and a way to notice (and then tackle and problem-solve) where he is experiencing stuckness.

 I found a short preview of his thoughts on lists in this article in Wired Magazine.
 Well worth reading if you can’t afford the book, or are unlikely to read a longer text.
 I especially like this quote which really explains well what the powers of to-do lists are for the ADHD brain: